-- Keeping Children Safe in Education Department for Education guidance - Searching, screening and confiscation Department for Education guidance - Information passed to the police school procedure - Self harm and suicide decision making toolkit school procedure - Allegations against another student decision making tool
+- Keeping Children Safe in Education Department for Education guidance - Searching, screening and confiscation Department for Education guidance - Information passed to the police school procedure - Self harm and suicide decision making toolkit school procedure

 1.1 Aims and objectives

 The objective of this policy is to ensure that any form of child-on-child abuse or harmful behaviour is dealt with immediately and consistently.
 Consequently, when allegations are made and appropriate responses put in place, this will reduce the extent of harm to those involved and minimise the potential impact on emotional and mental health and well-being.